 The sooner you apply, the greater your chances.

-40% of the scholarships will be assigned to international students who applied by 15 February 2021
+40% of the scholarships will be assigned to international students who apply by 15 February 2021

-60% of the scholarships will be assigned to international students who applied by 30 March 2021
+50% of the scholarships will be assigned to international students who apply by 30 March 2021

-The remaining scholarships, if any, will be distributed by the last application deadline on 1 July 2021
+The remaining 10% of the scholarships will be distributed by 31 May or the general application deadline on 1st July

 As a BSB student, you are eligible for a housing subsidy to help with the monthly rent of your accommodation.
 This financial support can be up to €200 per month!
 There’s plenty of options to choose from such as apartments, studios, single rooms, shared flats, or a student residence.